treadiehq/airatelimit/sdk/js/README.md

 }
 ```

-**New in v1.1.0:** Added `SecurityPolicyViolationError` for prompt injection protection.
+Added `SecurityPolicyViolationError` for prompt injection protection.
 Enable security features in your project dashboard.

 ## API